Competitive karuta: Characteristics of the game

-Good karuta players memorize all 100 tanka poems and the layout of the cards at the start of the match.
+Karuta players may memorize all 100 tanka poems and the layout of the cards at the start of the match.
 They must also be able to adapt to the changing layout of the cards during the match.

 There are 7 poems which have unique first syllables (fu, ho, me, mu, sa, se, su), 42 with unique first 2 syllables, 37 poems with unique first 3 syllables, 6 poems with 4, 2 poems with 5 and, finally, 6 cards with unique first 6 syllables, so a player can discriminate between cards only when the second verse of the poem starts.
 For example, there are 3 cards starting with chi which are: chihayaburu..., chigiriki na..., and chigiri-okishi...; so players must react as soon as they hear the beginning decisive part of the poem, which is called kimariji.
 As a result, fast thinking, reaction time, and physical speed is required.

 An average karuta game lasts about 90 minutes, including a 15-minute pre-match memorizing time.
 In national tournaments the winner usually plays 5 to 7 matches.